Short Rate vs Pro Rata Cancellation: How Insurance Refunds Work

 • Penalty is highest when you need savings most (early in term)

-• Calculation methods vary widely between insurers
+• Calculation methods vary widely — percentages, tables, or flat fees

 What State Law Says

 State regulations on short rate cancellation vary considerably.
 There is no single federal standard, and each state's department of insurance sets its own rules.
+Here's what you need to know heading into 2025–2026:

 • Premium-financed policies (most states): When your insurance premium is financed through a third-party finance company, insurers are generally required to refund on a pro rata basis only — no short rate penalty can be charged.